Odlin South - Lopez Island

-The DRAFT Management and Stewardship Plan and Appendix A Ecological Assessment for Odlin South are now available for review.
-Comments will be accepted through June 30th.
-We hope you'll take a few moments to review this document and submit your thoughts.
+The Final Management and Stewardship Plan and Appendix A Ecological Assessment for Odlin South are now available for viewing.
+Thanks to all who took the time to review this document and submit your thoughts.

 San Juan County entered into a 50-year lease with the WA Department of Natural Resources for this 100-acre parcel in 2011.
 The County is investigating full acquisition, keeping it in public ownership for recreation and natural resource conservation in perpetuity.
 The PRC would like to hear your ideas about planning for development, conservation, and the scope of recreational uses.